San Biagio, Nicosia

 San Biagio (Saint Blaise) is a Roman Catholic church located on via Francesco Randazzo #24 in the town of Nicosia, in the province of Enna, region of Sicily, Italy.

-History and Description
+History and description

 A church at this site was built by 1433, adjacent to a Benedictine monastery.
 It was enlarged and refurbished in 1698 and 1729.
 A final restoration occurred in 2010-2011.
-The exterior of the church is nondescript flat with a large cornice over a rectangular stone portal.
+The exterior of the church is undistinguished flat with a large cornice over a rectangular stone portal.
 After the late 19th-century suppression of the monasteries, part of this monastery was converted to private use, but a section was used as the local seminary for the bishopric until 1960.

 The church has a single nave; the interior is richly decorated in late-Baroque stucco with gilded accents, completed by Serafino Perollo.
 The main altar has five canvases completed by Giuseppe Velasco from 1772 to 1775: